donhenton/node-google-popup/README.md

 # NODE-GOOGLE-POPUP

-This application illustrations a standard dialog for obtaining a code and access token/refresh token without using passport or requiring  application authentication.
+This application illustrates standard dialogs for obtaining a code and access token/refresh token without using passport or requiring  application authentication.

 ## Demonstrations available
 * Authenication to Google at the server level in routes
 * Authenication to Google at the client level using jQuery

+## Configuring google applications
+A google application must be configured in the standard way.
+Including setting javascript origins and callback urls.

 ##  Running locally